LlucGM/LlucGM/README.md

 ### Hi there I'm Lluc Gimenez 👋

 # 💫 About Me:
 💡  I like creating functional applications.
 Friendly UX/UI and Apps that work as they should are always the objective.<br>🎓  I finished my Certificate of Higher Education and went abroad to start my software developer journey.<br>🌱  I'm on track for learning more about Artificial Intelligence, as it is the future, and I sure want to be a part of it.<br>✍️  In my free time, I play guitar and exercise.
 I'm also a watch enthusiast<br>📫  You can send me a message via LinkedIn!
-I'll try to respond as soon as I can.
+I'll respond as soon as I can.

 ## 🌐 Socials: